 Once they arrived, Spencer was apprehensive.
 She said she could wait with Dantes while they got a table inside.
 She finally let up when she saw another dog with their owner at a table, drinking coffee and with an empty plate in front of him in the glass-enclosed spot.
 It was early enough that there weren't too many patrons in the outside area.

 The man stood up after putting some bills on the table.
 He and made his dog made his way over to where they were standing.
 He smiled, especially at Spencer and Dantes.
 "Hello again."

 "Hi."
 Spencer blushed and ducked her head.

 Emily was confused at how this man knew Spencer.
-How this attractive man with salt and pepper hair and blue eyes knew Spencer.
+How this attractive man with tan skin and blue eyes knew Spencer.
 He, by simply being male, wasn't her type but he was gorgeous.
 She had eyes after all and she was glaring at him.

 "I was hoping to run into you again.
 But I didn't think it would happen so soon."
 The man had white teeth, straight and even.
 Emily thought he had way too many teeth in his head, not unlike a shark.

 Spencer smiled shyly.
 "Yeah.
 Small world, I guess."

 Teddy let go of Emily's hand and excitedly cooed at the man's dog.
 It was three different colors.
 White and brown, but lighter than Dantes.
 Like a reddish copper.
 "Sir, you have a very pretty dog.
 What kind is she?"

 It was suddenly as if the man noticed that Spencer wasn't alone.
 He nodded at Emily and Paige before answering the little girl.
 "Well thank you.
 Her name is Addie.
 And she's an Australian Shepherd."